awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 `go run DisableAlarm -a ALARM`

-The following argument is required:
+where:

 - ALARM is the name of the alarm.

 You can supply a similar value in *config.json* for the unit test.

-If *config.json* does not include a value for ALARM, it creates an alarm with a random name, enables the alarm, disables the alarm, and deletes the alarm.
+The unit test:

+1. Creates and enables an Alarm with a random name if the name is not supplied in *config.json*.
+2. Disables and deletes the Alarm if it created the Alarm.

 ### EnableAlarm